 Adding alt-text to images is a fundamental aspect of web accessibility.
 It allows people using screen readers to process images on a page.
 It includes visually impaired and blind users in the conversation.

 The 2019 WebAIM Million analysis found that missing alt-text was the second most common accessibility failing.
-Why, given the nature of its importance, is alt-text often so poorly implemented?
+So why, given its importance, is alt-text often so badly implemented?

-From a technical perspective, alt-text is very simple to add.
-But knowing how to write a description that’s useful can be a little harder.
+From a technical perspective, alt-text is simple to add for anyone familiar with a content management system.
+But knowing how to write a description which is actually useful can be a little harder.

 This guidance is aimed at content editors, authors and managers but will be useful to anyone who publishes to social media.
 Twitter, Facebook and Instagram users can now add alt-text to posts to improve accessibility.